Paul von Lettow-Vorbeck: Legacy

 Chambeshi Monument, in the Northern Province of Zambia, also called the Chambeshi Memorial and the Lettow-Vorbeck Memorial, commemorates the final cessation of hostilities of the First World War, three days after the Armistice in Europe.

 In the year of Lettow-Vorbeck's death, 1964, the West German Bundestag voted to give back-dated pay to all surviving Askaris from the German forces of the First World War.
 A temporary cashier's office was set up in Mwanza on Lake Victoria.
 Of the 350 former soldiers who gathered, only a handful could produce the certificates that Lettow-Vorbeck had given them in 1918.
 Others presented pieces of their old uniforms as proof of service.
 The German banker who had brought the money then had an idea.
 Each claimant was asked to step forward, was handed a broom, and was ordered in German to perform drills from their manual of arms.
 Not one man failed the test.

 Four barracks of the Federal German Army, or Bundeswehr, were once named in Lettow-Vorbeck's honour.
 They were situated at Leer, Hamburg-Jenfeld, Bremen, and Bad Segeberg.
 Following the recent closure of 178 military installations, the only one remaining is the Lettow-Vorbeck-Kaserne in Leer, East Frisia.
 The former Hamburg-Jenfeld barracks houses the "Tanzania Park", a group of large terracotta relief sculptures of Lettow-Vorbeck and his Askari soldiers, now closed to the public.
 Another sculpture of Lettow-Vorbeck and the Askaris is on display at Mühlenteich, near the Bismarck memorial at Friedrichsruh.

 In early 2010, the City Council of Saarlouis renamed Von Lettow-Vorbeck-Straße, mainly for Lettow-Vorbeck's involvement in the 1920 Kapp Putsch.
 In Hanover, "Lettow-Vorbeck Straße" was renamed "Namibia Straße".
 In Wuppertal, Cuxhaven, Halle and Graz, Austria there are still streets named after General von Lettow-Vorbeck.

-The dryosaurid species Dysalotosaurus lettowvorbecki was named after Lettow-Vorbeck.
+The dryosaurid dinosaur species Dysalotosaurus lettowvorbecki was named after Lettow-Vorbeck.